bentlema/puppet-tutorial-pe/tutorial/vbox/01-Provision-Training-VMs.md

       - find the appropriate installer in `puppet-tutorial-pe/share/software/vagrant`
       - others available here: <https://www.vagrantup.com/downloads.html>

+* cd into `puppet-tutorial-pe/`

+* We install a Vagrant plugin to manage VirtualBox guest additions

-* cd into puppet-tutorial-pe and 'vagrant up puppet' to provision the VM
+* Then `vagrant up puppet` to provision the VM

 ```
 cd puppet-tutorial-pe